asmaashtayat1993/AppsWaveTask/README.md

 - Run the Application as springboot application

-- Access the Application USeing URL : http://localhost:8080
+- Access the Application Using URL : http://localhost:8080
     EX: http://localhost:8080/v1/apps-wave/news

 - create  database with name : appswavedb;